StephanieJones1015/summer-chores/README.md

 After getting the output to work and the statements said "You did this or that" I read the directions again and noticed that there were two arguments for the function which included a name and a callback- not just the callback.
 I went back and added a name and then added name to each function.
 This caused an error, which I had to figure out.

+Added a file named promiseVersion.js.
+On this file I changed all the code from callbacks to promises.
+I also chained the promises to replace the callback hell on the callbackVersion.js page.
+I used node.js to result or console each chore as I went.
+I found that I had to do the chain of promises prior to being able to visualize the result.